The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: The shock transitions

-In Figures \ref{fig:shock_transition_u380}--\ref{fig:shock_transition_normalized_u947} we compute the shock transitions, as described above, for $\rho$, $u$, and the conventional temperature $T$ (see \eqref{eq:temperature} for the relation between $\theta$ and $T$) for the same argon-like hard sphere gas as above.
-To numerically capture the heteroclinic orbit in \eqref{eq:ODE2}, we perturb the post-shock fixed point by $10^{-6}$\% in the direction of the pre-shock fixed point, and then use the \textsl{lsode} routine \cite{Hin} of the Octave software \cite{Octave} to carry out the numerical integration.
 In all cases, we set $T_0=288$ K and $\rho_0=27.16$ kg/m$^3$ (so that $\rho_0/\rho_{sp}=0.01$), and vary $u_0$ to achieve different incident Mach numbers.
 This set-up corresponds to a moderately dense gas -- given that, at the sea-level pressure, the density of argon is about $1.7$ kg/m$^3$, the equivalent density in our set-up is roughly 16 Earth atmospheres.
 This is a physically realistic scenario -- for example, the equivalent density for the same gas in the Cytherean atmosphere corresponds to the altitude of about 20-30 kilometers above surface, while much greater densities can be achieved in the respective atmospheres of the four gas giants of the Solar system.
 Moreover, the density of the gaseous part of a propellant in the combustion chamber of a rocket engine can also be of the same order of magnitude.

 In Figures \ref{fig:shock_transition_u380} and \ref{fig:shock_transition_normalized_u380} we compute the shock transition for $u_0=380$ m/s, or $\Mach_0=1.2$.
 Figure \ref{fig:shock_transition_u380} shows the transitions in density, velocity and temperature separately in their respective physical units, while in Figure \ref{fig:shock_transition_normalized_u380} we normalize all transitions so that they vary between 0 and 1, and overlay them on the same plot.
 In Figure \ref{fig:shock_transition_u380}, we also display the heteroclinic orbit between the pre-shock and post-shock fixed points in the $(\rho,T)$-phase plane.
 Observe that, apart from the significant difference between the post-shock states for the Navier--Stokes and Enskog-corrected Navier--Stokes dynamics (which was already predicted in the previous section), there is another interesting effect of the Enskog correction -- the transition between the pre-shock and post-shock states for the Enskog-corrected dynamics is longer and smoother than that for the conventional Navier--Stokes equations, so that the ``thickness'' of the shock is greater.
 We note that a similar behavior was observed in \cite{GreRee}, which was attributed to an additional proposed mass-diffusion effect in gases \cite{Brenner,Brenner2,Brenner3,DadRee,Durst,Durst2,GreRee}.
 We do not, however, insist that what we observe here and what was observed in \cite{GreRee} is necessarily the same effect, but merely point out the qualitative similarity.
 Also, observe that the heteroclinic orbit in the $(\rho,T)$-phase plane, shown in Figure \ref{fig:shock_transition_u380}, is close to a straight line (albeit slightly concave), which means that the density and temperature shock transitions occur almost synchronously, with temperature slightly preceding the density (also see Figure \ref{fig:shock_transition_normalized_u380} with overlaid normalized plots).